B.A. Hons. 2005

 He began creating YouTube videos documenting marginalized Bangladeshi communities, presenting tangible problems (a village damaged by a cyclone, for example) and proposing practical solutions (rebuilding a school roof).
 The videos went viral in 2008, and, at the urging of his followers who wanted to help, Ahmed began accepting donations to fund grassroots projects with various partners from local and international NGOs.

-His videos eschew the guilt-based tactics often used by traditional charities.
+His videos eschewed the guilt-based tactics often used by traditional charities.
 Instead, they are upbeat, informal, and feature people speaking for themselves about their needs and challenges.
-This fresh take on charitable fundraising has struck a chord with more than 100,000 followers on YouTube and 200,000 on Twitter.
+This fresh take on charitable fundraising struck a chord with more than 100,000 followers on YouTube and 200,000 on Twitter.
 “People are more engaged if they’re invested in someone’s story,” he says, “and if you give them messages of hope and positivity.”